OpenEvalProject/evals/manuscripts/elife-69456/v1/manuscript.md

 CGM and laboratory HbA1c data from 139 type 1 (T1D) and 148 type 2 diabetes (T2D) patients, enrolled in two previous European clinical studies (Bolinder et al., 2016; Haak et al., 2017), were evaluated to calculate aHbA1c as detailed below.
 These studies were designed to evaluate the benefits of CGM in those with T1D and those with T2D using multiple daily injections of insulin.
 Both studies were conducted after appropriate ethical approval and participants gave written informed consent.
 A total of 6 months’ CGM data were collected using the sensor-based flash glucose monitoring system (FreeStyle Libre; Abbott Diabetes Care, Witney, UK), while HbA1c was measured by a central laboratory (ICON Laboratories, Dublin, Ireland) at 0, 3, and 6 months of the study.
 For T1D participants, the mean age was 44 years (range 18–70 years), 17 (33%) of whom were females.
 For T2D, the mean age was 59 years (range 33–77 years), 28 (35%) of whom were females.

 Each subject had at least one data section consisting of two HbA1c measurements connected by CGM data.
 Since the kinetic parameters are more sensitive to the data sections with larger between-day glucose changes, the parameters were successfully estimated for those individuals with sufficient day-to-day glucose variability, as evidenced by the model fit of RBC life converging between 50 and 180 days.
 These individual RBC lifespans or turnover rates were calculated according to previous model (Xu et al., 2021) that considers both RBC turnover rate and glucose uptake.
 Briefly, the model aligns laboratory HbA1c and the contemporaneous CGM-derived estimate of HbA1c under optimal values for RBC turnover and glucose uptake of each individual.
 Since there is no simple clinical assay for RBC turnover and glucose uptake, these RBC parameters are estimated using a numerical method such that differences between laboratory HbA1c and CGM-derived estimate are minimized.
 While the parameter identification method can be performed by repeated permutations across all reasonably possible values for RBC lifespan and uptake, our approach uses a far more efficient and reliable numerical method, as previously described (Xu et al., 2021).
 Detailed model description and derivation are provided in Appendix 1.
-Deriving from the same model, we constructed aHbA1c (Equation 1) that adjusts laboratory HbA1c for individual RBC turnover variation for potential clinical use.(1)aHbA1c=HbA1cHbA1c+kagerefkage1000-HbA1c
+Deriving from the same model, we constructed aHbA1c (Equation 1) that adjusts laboratory HbA1c for individual RBC turnover variation for potential clinical use.

+$$
+aHbA1c=\frac{HbA1c}{HbA1c+\frac{k_{age}^{ref}}{k_{age}}1000-HbA1c}
+$$

-In an approximation, aHbA1c   kagekageref HbA1c, where HbA1c is laboratory HbA1c, kage is individual RBC turnover rate (%/day), kageref is standard RBC turnover rate (0.94%/day).
+In an approximation, $aHbA1c   \frac{k_{age}}{k_{age}^{ref}} HbA1c$, where HbA1c is laboratory HbA1c, kage is individual RBC turnover rate (%/day), $k_{age}^{ref}$ is standard RBC turnover rate (0.94%/day).
 HbA1c and aHbA1c are in NGSP unit and decimal values should be used.
 For example, 8% HbA1c should be applied as 0.08.
 Equation 1 for IFCC unit is available in Appendix 1.

-Under the assumption of individually constant RBC life, the relationship between RBC turnover rate (kage), RBC lifespan (LRBC) and mean RBC age (MARBC) can be inter-converted using the simple formula: 2*MARBC=LRBC=1kage .
+Under the assumption of individually constant RBC life, the relationship between RBC turnover rate (kage), RBC lifespan (LRBC) and mean RBC age (MARBC) can be inter-converted using the simple formula: $2*MA_{RBC}=L_{RBC}=\frac{1}{k_{age}}$ .
 Therefore, 0.94%/day standard RBC turnover rate is equivalent to 106 days of RBC life and 53 days of mean RBC age.
 Of note, the adjustment is not linear, decreasing RBC lifespan corresponds to more pronounced aHbA1c adjustment than a seemingly comparable increase in RBC lifespan.
 All calculations in this study were done with Python/SciPy (Virtanen et al., 2020) software package.

 Full derivation of the model is further provided in Appendix 1.